 Hand back on the waiter’s broad shoulders and before long that faint speck of light in the distance, slowly got brighter and brighter…

 1400 words of continuous writing with no pictures, that is a record for me!
 Is it worth it?
 Well, 2 courses start from £32 and 3 courses can be had at £38.
 This does not include drinks or service so it’s alittle on the pricy side.
 However, something like this, you really go for the experience and not just the food alone.
-Jay Rayner kind of panned the food during his visit, but I actually thought the food was alright.
-Although, I must say, I was so distracted by the fact that I couldn’t see it, my mind just didnt really concentrate on whether it was actually spot-on cooking or not.
+Jay Rayner panned the food during his visit, but I actually thought the food was alright.
+I was so distracted by the fact that I couldn’t see it, my mind just didnt really concentrate on whether it was actually spot-on cooking or not.

 You only live once and you’ve got to try this out if you’ve not already done so.
 An experience, you’re unlikely to forget.